rapid-lang/rapid/LRM/README.md

 #### Set (string[i] = s)

 After indexing, an assignment may occur, to set a value of the list.
-Setting is `unsafe`, and returns `string, error`
+Setting is `unsafe` due to the possiblity of index errors, and returns `string, error`.

 Examples: